Staff

 Farzin Irani, Ph.D., ABPP-CN

 My background includes a master’s degree in counseling and human relations from Villanova University, a doctoral degree in clinical psychology (neuropsychology) from Drexel University, a pre-doctoral internship from Brown University, and two post-doctoral fellowships from the University of Pennsylvania in clinical, forensic and research training.
 I have also obtained board certification through the American Board of Professional Psychology in Clinical Neuropsychology (ABPP-CN).
+I was awarded Fellow status by the American Psychological Association.
 I try to remain current in the field by staying engaged with teaching graduate and undergraduate students.
 I also serve on local (e.g. Philadelphia Neuropsychology Society) and national committees in the profession (e.g. American Academy of Clinical Neuropsychology, National Academy of Neuropsychology, American Psychological Association).
 My free time is committed to my family, traveling, and pursuing my hobbies whenever I can.

 As a researcher, I have published peer-reviewed articles, encyclopedia entries and book chapters, and made presentations at national and international conferences.
 I recently edited a global handbook called Cultural Diversity in Neuropsychological Assessment: Developing Understanding through Global Case Studies.